The most innovative design companies of 2022

 For the comeback, and doing collabs the right way

 Credit Yeezy, COVID-19, and a steadfast marketing plan, but Crocs has simply exploded this year in sales, which grew 67% in 2021.
 Trace the turnaround back a few years, and you’ll see a carefully honed strategy to cement the Croc Clog as an icon on par with Timberlands and Sperrys.
-More recently, the company has mastered the collab, from reskinning the clog with brands like KFC, Minecraft, and Snapchat to handing the silhouette to sneaker god Salehe Brembury to redesign for hypebeasts.
-(The Brembury model sold out instantly, and reached four-figure resale prices on StockX.)
+More recently, the company has mastered the collab, from reskinning the clog with brands like KFC, Minecraft, and Snapchat to handing the silhouette to sneaker god Salehe Bembury to redesign for hypebeasts.
+(The Bembury model sold out instantly, and reached four-figure resale prices on StockX.)
 Then, to finish off 2021, the company announced plans to acquire the casual footwear brand Hey Dude for $2.5 billion.
 Crocs hopes to push its revenue to more than $5 billion a year by 2026, not counting Hey Dude’s contributions.
 Sure, the Yeezy foam runner and Birkenstock molded sandal have both lent some cultural capital to Crocs over the past few years, but Crocs is responding to the moment with a come-as-you-are statement that the public is loving.

 4. Samsung